Swipe left for slideshow. Article continues below.

 We all want the finer things in life.
 Love, comfort and safety are at the top of everyone's list.

-For a lot of people who live in the fine state of Maine, safety isn't a problem, but we don't all get to live in the safest cities -- unless of course you live in Cape Elizabeth.
+For a lot of people who live in the fine state of Maine, safety isn't a problem, but we don't all get to live in the safest cities -- unless of course you live in Cumberland.

 The purpose of this post is to determine where the safest cities to live are in the Pine Tree State.
 Those places where crime is usually something you hear about on Facebook, but not from your local paper.